Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 221: Style: Optimize performance of module to resolve issue. at 2025-05-29 09:02:37
 * Commit 222: Fix: Optimize performance of module to resolve issue. at 2025-06-04 14:07:24
 * Commit 223: Perf: Fix bug in database to enhance functionality. at 2025-06-04 10:58:31
+* Commit 224: Build: Configure CI for algorithm for better maintainability. at 2025-06-05 14:30:21